Everybit-legacy/everybit.js/whitepaper/README.md

 <a name="immutability"></a>
 ##How I learned to stop worrying and love immutability
 Because of how puffs are constructed and chained, there is no way to edit a single puff without changing its id (signature), and disrupting the chain of content published thereafter.
 This is an intentional design decision.
 Here's why we do it this way:

 When user replies to content and embeds this parent puff's id in the new puff's parents array, they can be assured that so long as the puff they replied to still exists, it will not change (it's immutable).
 This creates an official, digitally signed conversation between the parties (that may be public or private).
 No party can claim to have written something they didn't, or change their words to make another user look bad.
 Because all discussion is contextual, we intentionally break all incoming connections to that user's more recent puffs as well.

 This is an extreme thing to do, but we believe that the integrity of the system depends on it.
 We wish to encourage a culture where changing the content of a puff (especially one that has been around for a while and has generated a significant number of replies), is considered an extreme thing to do.

 We wish to extend the cultural norms established by bloggers who pioneered the use of strikethrough to show that they edited a document for accuracy, usually based on feedback from others, and to fostering a culture of honesty and integrity in communication.
 Everyone makes mistakes, and we've found that there is a generally high level of tolerance to these.
 To encourage users to amend previous puffs instead of deleting and re-creating them, replies by the original author should be shown first.
-This way, the "OP" can post a reply amending their previous puff and know that this reply won't get buried by a torrent of angry replies that pick up on a mistake or omission.
+This way, the original poster can post a reply amending their previous puff and know that this reply won't get buried by a torrent of angry replies that pick up on a mistake or omission.

 Another way to mitigate the need to break your full content history just to correct a "bad" puff is to use different sub-users for different purposes.
 For example, if you create a EveryBit-enabled toaster that sends out a new puff any time the toaster leavin's are ready for harvesting, you could set up .username.toaster, or even .username.toaster.leavins, to publish these notifications.
 That way, if your toaster goes rogue and begins broadcasting bad information, you can roll back its chain of content without affecting your other streams of content.

 Once the EveryBit platform is fully implemented, we imagine that developers will create tools to implement some kind of version control system with content merging (so that you could publish a "diff" puff to update a previous one).
 We encourage such development, so long as it's build upon an understanding of EveryBit's core strengths.

-<a name="ordermatters"></a>
-##The importance of ordering
-The JS specifications state that an object is an unordered collection of properties.
-This means the order of traversal of the keys of an object may vary between browsers.
-Additionally, two otherwise identical objects may have different property orderings even within the same browser.
-When those objects are serialized their string forms will not be identical even though the objects are value-wise equivalent.
-Their signatures won't match and they won't validate properly.

-Fortunately, all modern browsers order the keys of freshly created objects the same way (so long as they don't include  numeric keys).
-By creating a fresh object, EveryBit.js sidesteps these issues, and also prevents any clumsily added decoration properties from blocking validation.

 <a name="proofofpresence"></a>
 ##Proof of presence